If you’re thinking about cutting or re-spooling category cable, there are a few things you should know.

 Although interference between pairs is sometimes an issue with Cat5 cabling, Cat5e reduces the effects of crosstalk with tighter twists between wire pairs.
 Cat6 cable is a newer generation of category cable.
 Cat 6 has been approved for networking at cable speeds of up to 250MHz, a step up from Cat5’s and Cat5e’s 100MHz spec.
 With faster and more reliable transfer speeds, Cat6 is a new and improved Ethernet cable.
 Cat 6 cable is backward compatible with all lower categories, meaning it can be placed in any Cat5 or Cat5e channel.

 Why You Shouldn’t Cut or Re-Spool Category Cable

 Since category cables are known for their superior data transmission, which could be affected during the handling process, many wire and cable manufacturers will not offer cutting or re-spooling services for these products.
 In Ethernet cables, the exact lay of the 4 copper wire pairs has a significant effect on electrical characteristics.
 Re-spooling, cutting, or any extra handling of these cables can compromise electrical performance, and because the manufacturer can no longer guarantee the electricals, the cable loses its category rating.
 When you search for category cable in the future, keep in mind that you will not always have the option of cutting or re-spooling these cables.

-To learn more about Cat 5 cable, Cat 5e cable, and Cat 6 cable, view Allied Wire and Cable’s full category cable product specs online.
+To learn more about Cat 5 cable, Cat 5e cable, and Cat 6 cable, view more at Electrowire to buy online or submit a quote for broadband quality Category cable.